Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-This algorithm does not take into account the periodicity.
-Say that $t_0 = t(c_t,r)$ such that $r$ is the first backward route selected by the algorithm.
-Then if all backward routes $r$ are such that $t(c_t,r)$ is smaller than $t_0 + P - \tau$, by construction, there are no collisions on the central arc.
-However, if a route $r$ has a larger $t(c_t,r)$, since we should consider everything modulo $P$, it may collide with another backward route.
-Therefore we must adapt the greedy algorithm of the previous paragraph by finding $s \geq t$ the first time for which there is an eligible route with its offset not fixed and \emph{such that there are no collisions if a message go through the central arc at time $s$}.
+This algorithm does not take into account the periodicity, which may create an assignment that is not valid.
+Let $r_0$ be the first route selected by the algorithm; then $t_0 = t(r_0,c_2)$ is the first time at which a datagram go through $c_2$.
+Then, if all routes $r$ are such that $t(r, c_2) \leq t_0 + P - \tau$, then by construction, there is no collision on the central arc.
+However, if a route $r$ has $t(r, c_2)$ larger than $t_0 + P - \tau$, since we consider everything modulo $P$ to determine collision, it may collide with another route.
+Therefore, we correct \greedydeadline by this simple modification: $s \geq t$ is the smallest time for which there is $r \in U$ with a release time less than or equal to $s$ \emph{such that there is no collision if a datagram goes through $c_2$ at time $s$}.
+This rule guarantees that if \greedydeadline succeeds to set all waiting times, it finds a solution to \wta, as illustrated in Figure~\ref{fig:greedydeadline}.
+However, it can fail to find the value $s$ at some point because the constraint on collisions cannot be satisfied.
+In that case, \greedydeadline stops without finding a solution.

-Algorithm~\ref{alg:GD} is the formal description of the previous algorithm.
-The function min\_non\_assigned(eligible\_time) returns the non assigned route with the smallest time eligible time.
-The function update(t,free\_intervals) removes an interval of size $\tau$ beginning at t, which correspond to the message, from free\_intervals.

-The complexity of Algorithm~\ref{alg:GD} is in $O(n\log(n))$, using the proper data structures.
-The set of eligible routes must be maintained in a binary heap to be able to find the one with smallest deadline in time $O(\log(n))$.
-To deal with the possible collisions, one maintains a list of the intervals of time during which a message can be sent on the arc $(c_t,c_s)$.
-Each time the offset of a route is fixed an interval is split into at most two intervals in constant time.
-Since the algorithm goes over the elements of this list at most twice when doing an insertion or looking for the next free interval, the time needed to maintain it is $O(n)$.
+The complexity of \greedydeadline is in $O(n\log(n))$, using the proper data structures.
+The set of routes $\cal{R}$ must be maintained in a binary heap to be able to find the one with the smallest deadline in time $O(\log(n))$.
+To deal with the possible collisions, one maintains a list of the intervals of time during which a datagram can go through $c_2$.
+When the waiting time of a route is fixed, an interval is split into at most two intervals in constant time.
+During the whole algorithm, each element of this list is used at most twice, either when doing an insertion or when looking for the next free interval.
+Hence, the time needed to maintain the list is in $O(n)$.

-\subsection{Earliest deadline scheduling}
+\subsection{Earliest Deadline Scheduling}